 - Kumla, Sweden

-It is a tall order, but not beyond the first Swedish driver in the top tier since Stefan Johansson, who made his final race appearance in Canada in 1991 – when Marcus was only nine months old.
+Ericsson is the first Swedish driver in the top tier since Stefan Johansson, who made his final race appearance in Canada in 1991 – when Marcus was only nine months old.

 His talent and potential are undeniable.
 He won the Formula BMW UK title at the first attempt with seven wins in 2007 and two years later won the Japanese F3 championship.

 As Caterham collapsed, he moved on to Sauber for 2015 alongside Felipe Nasr.
 He picked up five top-ten finishes and was 18th in the championship, enough – with the aid of his Swedish financial support – to keep his seat with the Swiss team this year.